 It is proposed that the mechanism used to transfer TSCAI parameters from the AF to the SMF as described in TS 23.501 [2] clause 5.27.2 is applied also for Survival Time.
 The AF includes the Survival Time, if available, in the TSN AF QoS Container passed to the PCF as currently specified in TS 23.503 [12], clause 6.3.1.
 The PCF subsequently sends the Survival Time to the SMF together with other TSCAI parameters.
 Any AF, including a TSN-AF or an AF supporting Key Issue #3: Exposure of TSC services, may provide Survival Time to the PCF directly or via the NEF.

 The method the AF uses to acquire Survival Time is up to implementation.
-The AF may acquire Survival Time values for an application via SA2 requested enhancements to CUC/CNC managed objects provided by IEEE, as outlined in the Key Issue description.
-In the absence of IEEE enhancements, the AF may acquire Survival Time values for an application via direct provisioning on the AF, the AF may set the Survival time to a multiple of the TSCAI Periodicity, or the AF may obtain Survival Time via other means out-of-scope for 3GPP.
+The AF may acquire Survival Time values for an application via direct provisioning on the AF, the AF may set the Survival time to a multiple of the TSCAI Periodicity, or the AF may obtain Survival Time via other means out-of-scope for 3GPP.

 Survival Time is specified by the AF in units of "time" with the timescale corresponding to burst periodicity or as the maximum number of consecutive message transmission failures where a message is a single burst comprising a single packet/frame or an aggregated set of packets/frames and a transmission failure occurs when the Packet Delay Budget requirement corresponding to the message is not satisfied.
 It is conveyed together with TSCAI Periodicity parameter (the time between periodic TSC bursts) and burst size (e.g. MDBV).
-To meet TS 22.104 [4] requirements, the minimum value should be zero, and a maximum of several seconds, with sub-millisecond granularity.
+To meet TS 22.104 [4] requirements, in case it is described in units of “time” with timescale, the minimum value should be zero, and a maximum of several seconds, with sub-millisecond granularity , in case it is described as maximum number of consecutive message transmission failures, its value should be an integer and the minimum value should be zero.

 6.16.3 Procedures